darshanguturu-quant/Financial_LLM_FineTuning/README.md

 What is a dividend?
 ```

-It also includes a direct **base-model vs FinChat-XS comparison** using:
+It also includes a direct **base-model vs FinChat comparison** using:

 ```text
 Explain the concept of price-to-earnings ratio and why investors use it.